MandyHenderson/BizBenchmark/README.md

 **Data Structure for FinQA:**
 - ID: a unique identifier for each instance.
-- Specific Instruction: a detailed instruction for financial question answering task, directing the model to answer based on the provided context.
+- Context: the provided context directing financial question answering task.
 - Question: a specific financial question requiring numerical calculations or factual answers.
 - Answer: precise numerical values or textual responses to financial questions.